Germany is experiencing a continuous growth in renewable power generation, causing an upheaval in the traditional supply chain for electricity.

 Around 80 percent of the power distribution lines run below ground.

 There are over 800 distribution grid operators, some of which belong to large conglomerates like E.ON, Innogy, or EnBW, while others are small regional utilities.
 They all have to aquire the technology and know-how and plan the installation of hundreds of thousands of smart meters.
-This will take more than a decade.

 An example: In April 2018, distribution grid operator HanseWerk in northern Germany announced its intention to install 665,000 smart meters by 2032.
 The grid operator is also working on an online platform (called ENKO) for trading local flexibility options.
 This would enable the synchronisation of locally generated renewables with local consumption, thereby freeing up grid capacity.